 University accepts all of the English language qualifications for entry to the University, including IELTS qualifications from any IELTS test centre.

-Course Level: The studentships are available for pursuing the postgraduate programme.
+- Course Level: Scholarships are available for pursuing the postgraduate programme.

-Study Subject: The studentships are awarded for studying the following subjects: MSc Africa and International Development; MSc Education; MSc Environment and Development; MSc Global Health Policy; LLM Human Rights; MSc Product Design and MSc Sustainable Energy Systems.
+- Study Subject: Scholarships are awarded for studying the following subjects: MSc Africa and International Development; MSc Education; MSc Environment and Development; MSc Global Health Policy; LLM Human Rights; MSc Product Design and MSc Sustainable Energy Systems.

-Award: Ten opportunities are available in 2017/2018 which will cover the full tuition fees and expenses for accommodation and maintenance.
+- Scholarship Award: Ten scholarships are available in 2017/2018 which will cover the full tuition fees and expenses for accommodation and maintenance.
 Awards are tenable for one academic year, and at the end of the award, candidates will be required to return to Africa.